 Also Read: List of Best Big Data Certifications in 2018

 Furthermore, Python is not limited to big data only and widely used in other technical fields as well which adds its usefulness.
-IEEE Spectrum has also ranked Python as number one programming language.
+IEEE Spectrum has also ranked Python as the number one programming language.
 In this blog, we will discuss on few reasons why Python and Big Data combination is a favorite choice for big data professionals.

 Python and Big Data: A Perfect Combination

-Python is an excellent tool and a perfect fit as python big data combination for data analysis for the below reasons:
+Python is an excellent tool and a perfect fit as a python big data combination for data analysis for the below reasons:

 Python is widely used for scientific computing in both academic and multiple industry fields.
 Python consists of a large number of well-tested analytics libraries which include packages like